Login or Register to make a submission.

 Results

-Results should be precise and clear, statistically processed and expressed according to the International System of Units (SI).
+Results should be precise and clear, statistically processed, and expressed according to the International System of Units (SI).
 Present in logical sequence the data generated using, as appropriate, tables and figures without duplication.
 Indicate the nature of data reduction and statistical procedures employed with appropriate references.

 Discussion Results should be discussed and compared to reference results.
 Conclusions should be drawn on the basis of these comparisons.
 Indicate the conclusions that may be drawn and place them in the context of a critical appraisal of previous work.
 Do not repeat in detail data or other material given in the introduction or the results section.
 Link the conclusions with the goals of the study, but avoid unqualified statements and conclusions not completely supported by your data.
-Distinguish clearly new information from previous finding, and speculation from fact.
+Distinguish clearly new information from previous findings, and speculation from fact.
 Problems arising out of the study may be identified, and relevant hypotheses may be generated.

-Acknowledgements should be placed at the end of the text.
+Acknowledgments should be placed at the end of the text.
 Indicate financial support, gifts, technical assistance, and advice.
 Names of the funding organizations should be written in full.
 Obtain written permission from those acknowledged by name.

 Units of measurement The units of measurement when possible must belong to the International System of Units (SI) or be non-SI units accepted for use with the SI (e.g. days, litre). (http://www.bipm.fr/3_SI/si.html).